microsoft/playwright/docs/src/test-api/class-testconfig.md

 ## property: TestConfig.build
 * since: v1.35
 - type: ?<[Object]>
-  - `external` ?<[Array]<[string]>> Paths to exclude from the transpilation expressed as glob patterns.
-Typically heavy JS bundles your tests reference.
+  - `external` ?<[Array]<[string]>> Paths to exclude from the transpilation expressed as a list of glob patterns.
+Typically heavy JS bundles that your test uses are listed here.

-Transpiler configuration.
+Playwright transpiler configuration.

 **Usage**